The glTF ROP can export your scene as a GLTF file. See the following link for further information about the glTF format.

 Flip Normal Map Y

-Invert the y-coordinate on the normal texture map for each exported mesh. glTF’s orientation expects an upwards facing y-axis.
+When turned on, inverts the y-coordinate on the normal texture map for each exported mesh. glTF’s orientation expects an upwards facing y-axis.

 Export Custom Attributes

 When turned on, all public attributes are exported.
 When turned off, only attributes defined in the glTF standard are exported.

-Attributes are exported with their original types when possible.
+Attributes are exported with their original types whenever possible.
 However, glTF allows a maximum of 32 bits for floats and integers.
 Integers are also required to be unsigned.
 Attempting to export a datatype larger than this will narrow the type and print a warning.

-Exported custom attribute names are the original names plus an _ (underscore) prefix.
+Exported custom attribute names are the original names plus an

 As glTF only supports point attributes, name collisions will be resolved using the normal attribute resolution order.